gopinathsjsu/cmpe202-02-team-project-team_15/MERN_SETUP.md

 - Tailwind CSS for styling

 ### **N**ode.js
-- Runtime environment for both frontend and backend
+- Runtime environment for both client and backend
 - npm for package management
 - Concurrently for running multiple servers